Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 What color is a glowing window?
 Yellow

-Hmmmmmm… I just described a lot of Snowy Church cards, didn’t I?
+Hmmmmmm… we just described a lot of Snowy Church cards, didn’t we?

-Wait, I can do this magic trick again!
+Wait, we can do this magic trick again!

 What are the traditional colors of winter?
 Blue and white

 There you go.
-I just described ALL the other Snowy Church cards, eh?
+Blue and white pretty much covers ALL the other Snowy Church cards, eh?

 I’m not psychic, I’m just poking fun at your childhood stereotypes.

-Too many colorers sit down with a gorgeous stamp and color it like a kindergarten teacher.
+Too many colorists color exactly like a kindergarten teacher.

 You literally color every stereotype you’ve ever encountered.

-No amount of skill, talent, or general amazingness by the stamp artist is enough to overcome your bad habit of coloring every object exactly the same color you’d find in a toddler’s picture book.
+No amount of skill, talent, or general amazingness can overcome your bad habit of coloring every object exactly the same color you’d find in a toddler’s picture book.

 Stop for a second and look at my All is Bright project here.
 What color is the snow?